Graphology: Employment profiling

 success.
 The most substantial reason for not using handwriting analysis in the employment process is the absence of evidence of a direct link between handwriting analysis and various measures of job performance.

-The use of graphology in the hiring process has been criticized on ethical grounds and on legal grounds in the United States.
+The use of graphology in the hiring process has been criticized on ethical and legal grounds in the United States.

 Psychological analysis

 Graphology has been used clinically by counselors and psychotherapists.
 When it is used, it is generally used alongside other projective personality assessment tools, and not in isolation.
 It is often used within individual psychotherapy, marital counseling, or vocational counseling.